micro/go-micro/README.md

 ## Features

-Go Micro abstracts way the details of distributed systems.
+Go Micro abstracts away the details of distributed systems.
 Here are the main features.

 - **Service Discovery** - Applications are automatically registered with service discovery so they can find each other.
 - **Load Balancing** - Smart client side load balancing is used to balance requests between instances of a service.